Ary Abramovich Sternfeld: Introduction to cosmonautics

-In order to continue his research, Sternfeld returned to his parents in Lodzi in 1932.
+In order to continue his research, Sternfeld returned to his parents in Łódź in 1932.
 He worked in a dim room.
 It was necessary to do a lot of calculations.
 He did not have electronics as he did in Paris.
 Still, he wrote many scientific papers.

 He wrote in French the monograph "Introduction to Cosmonautics" (Initiation à la Cosmonautique).
 The word "cosmonautics" had previously not existed in neither French nor Russian.
 He introduced this as a combination of the terms "astronautics" and "star navigation".

 Here he stated the combined problems of communication and conquest of space.
 He worked on many problems.
 "This was the first systematic summary of the population of the problems in communication with the upcoming conquest of space, from the building of the solar system to the relativistic effects on spaceflight."
 He reported the investigation back to Warsaw University 6 December 1933.
 However, spaceflight continued to seem like fantasy.